cloudxabide/k3s.kubernerdes.lab/README.md

 A number of the specific and opinionated items mentioned in this repo are actually quite flexible.
 I have decided on a particular architecture and approach in order to make this a solution that absolutely works (tm), given that I follow all the guidance provided.

 ## References and Notes
+Some of this code brought to you by [Amazon Bedrock](https://aws.amazon.com/bedrock/) - specifically using [chat-cli](https://github.com/chat-cli/chat-cli) (Which I highly recommend - it's quite simple)

 (*) NOTE:  You can use this repo to deploy just a K3s cluster on the NVIDIA Jetsons (and not worry about Rancher and the subsequent AWS cost.